Code-Institute-Submissions/physics-code/README.md

   - Card images were sourced from [Flaticon](www.flaticon.com), [Freepik](https://www.freepik.com/), [Clipartlove](https://www.clipartlove.com/) and
     [Cleanpng](https://www.cleanpng.com/)
   - Edits to the pictures were made in [GIMP](https://www.gimp.org/) which included colouring the traffic lights and flipping images or shading as required
-  - Images are clean, non-confrontational, contextual, add to the user's visual recognition of particular variables and helps provide hints to requirements
+  - Images are clean, non-confrontational, contextual, add to the user's visual recognition of particular variables and helps provide hints to requirements of the input values
   - Familiar icons are used within buttons and include checkmarks for submit, crosses for close, paper planes for send etc
-  - Icons are used to provid tooltips such as the circle question mark and the info button
+  - Question mark icons are used to provide clickable tooltips or links to other pages such as the info button leading to the help page

 - #### Fonts and Typography